JeanCarletta/HeatHack-Sessions/health-and-safety/elec-meter-safety.md

 - If your meter is in a dark area, take a torch.
 - Do not allow children to touch meters.

 <!-- :TODO: picture of clamp on monitor -->
-In some community buildings, it is possible to use clamp-on electricity monitors to view electricity use, and sometimes to save data for later analysis.
-This is not possible in buildings with more powerful electricity supplies.
-Modern smart meters are often a better option, especially if your supplier will let you view or download historical data.  **Do not fit clamp sensors if the cables are over fifty years old or if you believe they are not double insulated.
-Never open electricity supply cabinets.**
+Some community group members will remember the clamp-on electricity monitors that utility companies used to give out.
+The would send live readings of how much electricity was being used to a display, along with the estimated costs.  **It is sometimes possible to use these meters in community buildings, but getting a smart meter is a much better option.**  For groups with serious need to monitor the electrics, another option is to get an electrician to wire a permanent system into the supply cabinet.
+This is the only possible option for more powerful supplies and costs around £400.

+We can't advise on whether an old clamp-on monitor will work or be safe even though we know some groups have used them in the past.
+If you intend to use one, please keep in mind that a domestic model might not be suitable for the electricity supply in your building.
+You certainly should **not** use clamps in the meter is not well-maintained, if the cables are over 50 years old, if you believe the cables are not double-insulated, or if you would need to disturb the cables to have enough room for the clamps.
+You absolutely must not open any electricity supply cabinets or disturb any trunking unless you are a qualified electrician who has been authorised by the community group's trustees to carry out work in the building.